alpha-xone/xbbg/README.md

 bun add @xbbg/core
 ```

-Packaged native addons are currently provided for macOS arm64, Linux x64, and Windows x64.
+The packages target Node.js 24+ server runtimes.
+Packaged native addons are provided for macOS arm64, Linux x64, and Windows x64.
 You still need Bloomberg access plus Bloomberg SDK runtime libraries on the target system.

 ```ts
 import * as xbbg from '@xbbg/core';